marcelofern/marcelofern.github.io/posts/python/the-dumbest-compiler-imaginable/index.md

 forks), rendering such libraries unusable.

 It might be too far to say that Python is a mono-implementation language, but it does feel like it.
-If a fork is successful it will be merged up-stream.
-If the interpreter itself is built without CPython's C-extensions in mind, it will not provide a rich ecosystem for all the performance-dependent 3rd-party libs out there.
+If a fork is successful it may be merged up-stream instead of remaining a fork.
+If the interpreter itself is built without CPython's C-extensions in mind, it will not provide a rich ecosystem for all the performance-dependent 3rd-party libs out there and will thus probably be less used.